PublicBacklog/API/organizations/README.md

 ### Delete Organization

-An Organization can only be deleted by the Organization owner.
-This is a security measure to ensure that an action such as this which is irreversible can only be undertaken by the appropriate people.
+The ability to delete an Organization is exclusively reserved for the Organization owner.
+This is a security measure ensuring that such a consequential action can only be executed by the appropriate individuals.

+It not possible to un-delete an Organization once it's been completed on your own.
+The Organization and all accompanying data will be kept in our database for 30 days after deletion.
+After which it will be permanently deleted.
+During this period you are able to email [support@publicbacklog.com]() to get your organization reinstated.

 ### Billing